 Similar to playing with sand, but the sticky nature of clay offers them more choice of models.
 Not only does playing with clay help in improving the fine muscles of the arm and hands, will it also help in the child learning about different 3 dimensional patterns and shapes.
 They can be made to come out with shapes of numbers or alphabets adding to the learning part.
 Children’s linguistic abilities too are enhanced when they talk to each other while creating different shapes, as part of the Activity based learning in CBSE School.

 Planting Kits/ Garden themed activities:

 Human beings are naturally attracted to nature.
+Nature teach us a lot.
+Nature is the best teacher.
+Sometimes we admire the architects of tiny, little animals building design works, yes Animals – Nature’s Architects!
 What better way for kids to learn about how plants grow than hands-on experience?
 They can provided with plant kits.
-So as students of Camford are provided with a Planting kit for practical experience.
+So as students of Camford are provided with a Planting kit for having practical learning experience.
 Arrange for biodegradable pots with soil and the seeds.
 Let the children wear good quality hand gloves while they are taught about ‘preparing’ the soil by the teacher.
 Once the entire class is done with the planting, neatly label the names of the students on each of the pot and tell them to leave the pots outside.
 This will help them learn about the importance of sunlight for the growth of plants.
 Let them check out the pots daily for young green sprouts.

 The slightly elder children can be given a variety of plant based activities.
 Tracing of flowers and leaves is an excellent way to learn about them.
 Similarly, they can be made to name different parts of a plant.
 Groups of children can be made to point out differences between two plants.
 They can also be made to draw and come out with charts depicting the life cycle of plants.